-For more information about purchasing your Western Lands lease, visit www.industry.nsw.gov.au/lands/use/leases/western.
+For more information about purchasing your Western Lands lease, visit; www.crownland.nsw.gov.au

 Cultivation Consent renewals

 When a Cultivation Consent is due to expire, the department must decide if we can renew it.
 We review several factors including compliance with conditions, current and historical use, and environmental impact.